acmarpu/python-complete-notes/2_data_types.md

 ### 📋 4.
 List ["mutable"]
 ----------------------------------------------------------------------------------------------

-* A **list** in Python is an **ordered, mutable collection** that can hold different data types:integers, floats, strings, and even other lists.
+* A **list** in Python is an **ordered, mutable collection** that can hold different data types: integers, floats, strings, and even other lists.
 * Lists are enclosed in **square brackets [ ]** and elements are separated by commas.
 * Since lists are **mutable**, their elements can be changed after creation.

 📌 **Key Features of Python Lists:**
-  - **Ordered:** Items in a list have a defined order, and that order will not change unless modified.
+  * **Ordered:** Items in a list have a defined order, and that order will not change unless modified.
-  - **Mutable:** Lists can be changed after creation — you can add, update, or remove elements.
+  * **Mutable:** Lists can be changed after creation — you can add, update, or remove elements.
-  - **Heterogeneous:** A single list can store elements of different data types (e.g., integers, strings, booleans, even other lists).
+  * **Heterogeneous:** A single list can store elements of different data types (e.g., integers, strings, booleans, even other lists).
-  - **Duplicates Allowed:** Lists can contain duplicate values; the same element can appear multiple times.
+  * **Duplicates Allowed:** Lists can contain duplicate values; the same element can appear multiple times.

 * Creating a list with various types of elements*